 Making sure you have regular income can be stressful, but there are ways around this, like securing so many hours each month with your client in advance or by working on a retainer agreement (where you take payment upfront).

-Luckily, I have developed really good relationships with my clients and so I’ve been able to secure long-term work with most of them.
+Luckily, I have developed really good relationships with my clients, and I’ve been able to secure long-term work with most of them.

 It’s still very strange that nine months in, I am in charge of my own small business and that all of the decisions, big or small, are up to me!